Rebecca Alpert

 Rabbi Rebecca Trachtenberg Alpert (born April 12, 1950) is Professor of Religion Emerita at Temple University, and was one of the first women rabbis.
-Her chief academic interests are religions and sports and sexuality in Judaism, and she says that her beliefs were transformed by a Sabbath prayer book (Siddur Nashim) that refers to God as 'She'.
+Her chief academic interests are religions and sports and sexuality in Judaism.

 Early life and education

 Rebecca Alpert was born in Brooklyn, New York, to Sylvia and Irving Trachtenberg.
 She attended Erasmus Hall High School and Barnard College before getting her Ph.D. in religion at Temple University and her rabbinical training at the Reconstructionist Rabbinical College (RRC) in Wyncote, Pennsylvania, outside Philadelphia, Pennsylvania.
 Her specialization is in American and especially Jewish American religious history, and she focuses on issues related to gender, sexuality and race.
 Her thinking about many of these issues was shaped by her teachers, who included Elaine Pagels and Mordecai Kaplan, the founder of Reconstructionist Judaism.

 Career

 Alpert was ordained in 1976 making her one of the first 6 women ordained rabbis.
 After completing her Ph.D. in 1978, Alpert worked on a contractual basis with a number of synagogues in the U.S. and Canada.
 During this time she also taught courses in Holocaust Studies at Rutgers University, and she was the dean of students at the RRC until 1987.
 Thereafter she served in several capacities at Temple University: as Director of Adult Programs, Director of the Program in Women's Studies, a faculty member in the departments of religion and women's studies, Senior Associate Dean, College of Liberal Arts, and in June 2022 Professor Emerita.

 Alpert's research has focused on explaining and expounding the Reconstructionist tradition, the place of gays and lesbians in Jewish religious history, and the relationships between Jews, blacks, and sports during the years 1930–1950.
 Her book on that topic, Out of Left Field: Jews and Black Baseball, was published by Oxford University Press.
 She has also edited several volumes and published articles on a wide range of topics including sexuality in Judaism, the definition of who is Jewish and who is not, gay liberation theology, and Jackie Robinson.
 Her book Like Bread on the Seder Plate: Jewish Lesbians and the Transformation of Tradition from Columbia University Press received the 1998 Lambda Literary Award for best LGBT book on religion.
 She also wrote "Finding Our Past: A Lesbian Interpretation of the Book of Ruth," which was included in Reading Ruth: Contemporary Women Reclaim a Sacred Story, edited by J. A. Kates and G.T.
 Reimer (1994).
 Geoffrey Claussen describes Alpert as contributing to musar literature.